kavyasri-repository/TheNewyorkTimes/README.md

 # TheNewyorkTimes-Automation-Framework
-Read Me
+README FILE

 Selenium TestNG with JAVA is used in this project for UI Automation.

+Features:
+* Pages
+* Tests
+* Base Class
+* Runner File
+* Utilities
+* Test Data Files
+* Driver Factory

 Imp Notes:

-Base file is in src\test\java\Base folder, By using this code we can execute tests in Multiple browsers TestData files is in src\test\resources\testdata folder Data reading class files are in src\test\DataReading folder Integrations test class files in src\test\java  under package name:com.newyorktimes.ITtests Page Objects and Page level methods are in src\test\java under package name:com.newyorktimes.pages Utility classes are in src\test\java under package name:com.newyorktimes.utilities
+* BrowserFactory class is under src/main/java - By using this code we can execute tests in Multiple browsers
+* Base file is in src\test\java\Base folder - Browser set up and closing added here
+* TestData files is in src\main\resources\testdata folder
+* Data reading class files are in src\main\java\DataReading folder
+* Integrations test class files in src\test\java  under package name:com.newyorktimes.ITtests
+* Page Objects and Page level methods are in src\main\java under package name:com.newyorktimes.pages
+* Utility classes are in src\test\java under package name:com.newyorktimes.utilities

 How to Run this project:

-Update maven dependecies.
+Update maven dependencies.
 Under testng.xml place class files to execute
 Run as testNg.xml
-tesng reports will get generate in test output folder Run through cmd: mvn clean test -Dsurefire.suiteXmlFiles=/path/to/testng.xml
+testng reports will get generate in test output folder Run through cmd: mvn clean test -Dsurefire.suiteXmlFiles=/path/to/testng.xml

 Test cases written for below scenarios: